 Liquidity and Credit Facilities

-We have an $800 million senior secured revolving credit facility provided by a syndicate of lenders, which we amended in 2016 to
+We have a $800 million senior secured revolving credit facility provided by a syndicate of lenders, which matures on December 16, 2021.
+As of

-We also have two accounts receivable securitization programs (one in the U.S. and one in Canada) with maximum funding of $225 million.
-In January 2017, we amended our U.S. accounts receivable securitization program to extend the term three years to January 30, 2020.
-The Canadian program expires in February 2018.
-The programs were undrawn at December 31, 2016.
+We also have two accounts receivable securitization programs (one in the U.S. and one in Canada) with combined maximum funding of $225

-debt-to-cash flow financial covenant and a debt-to-capitalization financial covenant.
-We were in compliance with these financial covenants at December 31, 2016.
+flow financial covenant and a debt to capitalization financial covenant which require quarterly compliance.
+We were in compliance with these

 NOVA Chemicals Corporation (the “Company”) no longer makes its financial statements available to the general public.
 However, (1) holders of notes of the Company, (2) bona fide prospective investors who are either qualified institutional buyers or are non-US persons, (3) securities analysts, or (4) market makers in Company notes, can access Company information through the Company’s password-protected online data system.
 If you are included in any one of the above categories and wish to view Company information, please contact Carolyn Rose per the contact information provided below.
 Prior to providing log-in details, Ms. Rose may require proof that you fall within one of the above categories and are entitled to access to the data site.